27 The Very Hungry Dino- Instructor Guide

 This could be a small or large group lesson.
 Instructor guidance is needed to gain full value out of the lesson.

 This session starts with a brief discussion introducing the topic of digestion and its function.
+Ask students what they remember from previous sessions, a short review of human digestion.
 Students will listen to the recording of the “The Very Hungry Dino”.
 Video link.
 This link can be found on the student page of this lesson.

 This should be followed by a discussion that connects the story to what students already know about their own bodies, dinosaurs and/or what different animals eat.
 Students are encouraged to think about what dinosaurs diet may have consisted of and how the dinosaur GI tract is best suited to digest this diet compared to human GI tracts.